Originate/guide/scala/AdditionalRemarks.md

 0. Favor generic code but not at the expensive of clarity.

-0. Be always aware of the trade offs you make.
+0. Always be aware of the trade offs you make.

 0. "Premature optimization is the root of all evil" is not an excuse to do stupid things on purpose!